 Cannibal!
 The Musical

 Basically Ravenous with a fraction of the budget and the addition of song and dance, Cannibal The Musical effectively introduced the world to Trey Parker and Matt Stone.
 It’s based on the life of Alfred Packer, who also served as heavy inspiration for Ravenous.
-The film showcased the duos musical talents long before their Oscar-nominated musical South Park: Bigger, Longer & Uncut and their Broadway smash it The Book of Mormon.
+The film showcased the duos musical talents long before their Oscar-nominated musical South Park: Bigger, Longer & Uncut and their Broadway smash, The Book of Mormon.

-I just love everything about this movie, even if it has little to nothing to do with actually running a motel.
+I love everything about this movie, even if it has little to nothing to do with actually running a motel.
 There’s something so charming about it.
-It’s a commentary on the meat industry and the whole process, with humans being subjected to the same things cattle are subjected to and ending with the great deathbed confession of Farmer Vincent: “I used preservatives.”
+It’s a commentary on the meat industry and the whole process, with humans being subjected to the same treatment cattle are subjected and ending with the great deathbed confession of Farmer Vincent: “I used preservatives.”
 Cannibal comedy at its finest.